High-power laser beam shaping using a metasurface for shock excitation and focusing at the microscale: Multi-ring concept: Dual “Death Stars” optical design

-where $T_1$ is the optical transmittance for the first pulse arriving on the partial reflector, then the intensity of each beam that exits the twin Death Star is identical, as displayed in Fig.~\ref{Fig_simu_deathstars}(A).
+where $T_1$ is the optical transmittance for the first pulse arriving on the partial reflector, the intensity of each beam that exits the dual Death Star is identical.
+To limit losses on the last beam circulating the Death-Star cavity, the last transmission coefficient $T_n$ should be 100\%, which gives from Eq.(\ref{Eq1}) the extra condition on $T_1$, which is $T_1/(1-(n-1)T_1)=1$.